puzrin/reflow_micro/doc/build.md

 Prepare the foil reflector layer.

-- Cut the foil from a baking tray, using the conductor as a template.
+- Place the foil on a flat surface with the template on top.
-- Trim the outline and center opening with a knife.
+- Cut the foil along the template outline and the central hole with a knife.
+- Secure the foil to the template with tape to prevent shifting.
+- Punch the mounting holes by pressing through with a screw.
-- Tape the foil in place and press the corner holes with a screw.
-As the foil folds inward, keep the screw in the hole and scrub the edge back and forth— the threads shave the excess cleanly.
+- Clean up the foil burrs around the holes by scraping with a tilted screw.

 <img src="./images/head_foil.jpg" width="30%">